What is IELTS

 IELTS Test Format:

-In order to understand what is IELTS, you need to understand the format of the test.
-The total time allotted for the IELTS is 2 hours and 45 minutes.
+In order to understand about the test, you need to understand the format of the test.
+The total time allotted for the test is 2 hours and 45 minutes.
 There are four parts of the test - Listening, Reading, Writing, and Speaking.
 These are further explained as follows:

 1. The Listening section lasts for 30 minutes.
 It consists of four monologues and conversations.
 You are allowed to make notes on the question paper if you want to.
 These notes will not be assessed.
 Only the answer paper will be assessed.